larsiusprime/boardgames/dragon_pants/README.md

   ![Dragon Pants board](/dragon_pants/images/map_small.png)

-  NOTE: This game was originally prototyped by using hexagonal tiles from other games I had lying around, such as *The Settlers of Catan.* If you have such a game you can just repurposes existing hexagonal tiles to play *Dragon Pants.*
+  NOTE: This game was originally prototyped by using hexagonal tiles from other games I had lying around, such as *The Settlers of Catan.* If you have such a game you can just repurpose existing hexagonal tiles to play *Dragon Pants.*

 2. Set up the "Deck of Destiny"